dhia7an/agent-sdk/agent-sdk/README.md

 - Optional payload sections when `logData` is `true` so you can inspect prompts, responses, and tool bodies
 - Aggregated token totals and error summaries for quick dashboards

-Set `logData: false` to keep just metrics, or provide `upload: { url, headers? }` to POST the trace JSON to your observability API after each run.
-Upload headers are never persisted alongside the trace.
+Set `logData: false` to keep just metrics, or provide a sink such as `httpSink(url, headers?)` / `cognipeerSink(apiKey, url?)` / `customSink({ onEvent, onSession })` to forward traces after each run.
+Sensitive headers and callbacks stay in-memory and are never persisted alongside the trace.

 ## Build